sbeliakou/kat-example/k8spok-practice-course/k8s-configmaps/intro.md

 # In this section you will do following:

-- discover ConfigMaps in different namespaces
+- discover ingress and ingress-controllers
-- create ConfigMaps
+- create ingresses to different services
-- pass the ConfigMaps data to environment variables
-- mount ConfigMaps as volume

 # Good Luck!